Blood & Guts (2021)

-The 2021 Blood and Guts was the inaugural Blood and Guts professional wrestling television special produced by All Elite Wrestling (AEW).
+The 2021 Blood & Guts was the inaugural Blood & Guts professional wrestling television special produced by All Elite Wrestling (AEW).
 The event aired on May 5, 2021, and took place at Daily's Place in Jacksonville, Florida.
 It was broadcast on TNT as a special episode of AEW's weekly television program, Dynamite.
 The event was previously scheduled to be held in March 2020 at the Prudential Center in Newark, New Jersey, but it was postponed for over a year due to the COVID-19 pandemic.

-In the main event, The Pinnacle (MJF, Wardlow, Shawn Spears, Cash Wheeler and Dax Harwood) defeated The Inner Circle (Chris Jericho, Jake Hager, Sammy Guevara, Santana and Ortiz) in a Blood and Guts match.
+In the main event, The Pinnacle (MJF, Wardlow, Shawn Spears, Cash Wheeler, and Dax Harwood) defeated The Inner Circle (Chris Jericho, Jake Hager, Sammy Guevara, Santana, and Ortiz) in a Blood and Guts match.
 While the main event aired live, the first hour of the episode was pre-taped.